MURI

 “The graphics are a bit ugly for 'EGA', as if they were trying to make it look retro but went too far.”

-The gameplay of Muri is a nostalgic homage to classic DOS platformers, featuring tight controls and straightforward run-and-gun mechanics reminiscent of titles like Duke Nukem and Commander Keen.
-While the level design is engaging and the retro aesthetics are well-executed, some players feel the game lacks depth and variety, with a few mechanics feeling outdated.
-Overall, it offers a solid, albeit simple, experience that appeals to fans of the genre, though it may not provide enough innovation for those seeking a more modern gameplay experience.
+The gameplay of Muri is a nostalgic homage to classic DOS platformers, featuring straightforward run-and-gun mechanics, tight controls, and a charming retro aesthetic.
+While some players appreciate its simplicity and engaging level design, others feel it lacks depth and modern gameplay standards, with limited mechanics and a somewhat disorganized plot.
+Overall, it offers a fun, albeit brief, experience for fans of the genre, though it may not satisfy those seeking more contemporary gameplay complexity.

 “Muri is a jump n' shoot platformer with tight controls, well-done gameplay, and level design, and an art style reminiscent of games from the DOS era, like Commander Keen.”

-“This game beautifully captures the early DOS-style platforming gameplay.”
+“This game beautifully captures the early DOS-style platforming gameplay, perfectly reproducing the look, sound, and feel of classic titles.”

 - 17 % negative mentions

-“The lack of music also just diminishes the experience and cuts out most of the potential for atmosphere, even if that is authentic to the times.”
+“The lack of music diminishes the experience and cuts out most of the potential for atmosphere, even if that is authentic to the times.”

 “Yes, I know the games it's based off didn't have background music, but I still find a game without music unnerving.”